Can’t travel? No problem!

 If Grandma Didn’t Teach You

-Many of our grandparents (and great-grandparents) were more closely connected to the land than current generations.
+Many of our elders were more closely connected to the land than current generations.
 We risk losing their wisdom and understanding if we don’t actively try to preserve it.
 These lessons lead to personal enrichment and inspiration.

 Orchid Growing for Wimps